| Title: | Read Ethoscope Data |

 #'Simple toy metadata experimental conditions for 15 individuals in three experiments.

-) is linked to the experiments, and another condition (treatment
+the condition (test) is linked to the experiments, and another condition (treatment) is per individual.

 It serves as a simple example.